Planning a Disney World vacation is a big undertaking!

 Airport Transportation

-Those staying at Shades of Green and Disney Resorts must obtain their own transportation at their own cost.
+Those staying at Shades of Green and Disney Resorts must obtain their transportation at their own cost.

-For Airport Transportation check out the Walt Disney World Airport Transportation section of my Transportation Overview Page.
+For Airport Transportation, check out the Walt Disney World Airport Transportation section of my Transportation Overview Page.

 For those driving to their Disney World Vacation, Parking is not free!